-On our way back from Vik on the South Coast of Iceland for some reason, we just turned up a few random roads towards the coastline.
-It was more out of a sense of adventure and knowing that we may never come back here so it was just to see what we could find.
+Exploring the back roads of Iceland can provide some amazing results.
+On the way back from Vik on the South Coast of Iceland, we just turned up a few random roads towards the coastline.
+One of the signs said Dyrholaey Lighthouse, It was more out of a sense of adventure and knowing what we would find.

 One of these roads was Dyrholavegur not far from the world-famous Reynisfjar Beach.
 For those that don’t know Reynisfjara is one of the black sand Iceland beaches, you see in many Iceland pictures.